dcycle/dcycleu/_posts/2015-05-22-02-psychology-of-continuous-integration.md

 This is where teams are often in a crunch and have to make a decision.
 Do you, "just this once", "fix" the problem on the production server, or do you go through the process?
 Although there might be extreme examples where a hack to the production server is the better choice, that is a case of subverting the process: your version control system contains no trace of the change, your Docker container becomes somehow special because you made a change to it, and your CI dashboard no longer reflects reality.

 It is obvious that all of this is technical debt, and should probably be avoided.
-Many teams who are invested in CI keep their production servers under lock down: it is literally impossible to log in a change them, as everything must be done through the CI process.
+Many teams who are invested in CI keep their production servers under lock down: it is literally impossible to log in to change them, as everything must be done through the CI process.

 Conclusion
 -----